velartrill/velartrill.github.io/orig/conspirators.md

 "*Uptown*.
 Hmmm."
 She tilts her head.
 "That has *potential*.
 Which kind of 'cozy' are we talking about here?"

 "Both kinds."
 It's a term of art in the business.
-A cozy flat is somewhere you can get comfortable for a spell, after all, and a spy's comforts are more to do with saferooms and escape tunnels than satin sheets.
+A cozy flat is somewhere you can get comfortable for a spell, after all, and a spy's comforts are more to do with panic rooms and escape tunnels than satin sheets.
 Still, cultured woman that I am, I like my satin sheets near as good.

 A smile flashes across Daisy's face.
 "Yes. *Yes,* please, Night, get me out of here.
 I want to breathe free air again."